-In order to ensure the existence and the uniqueness of solution of \eqref{model} and for the purpose of the convergence analysis, we make the following assumptions. \begin{assumption}\textbf{[Linear operator $A$]} $-A : \mathcal{D}(A)\subset H\longrightarrow H$ is a generator of an analytic semigroup $S(t)=e^{-At}$. \end{assumption} \begin{assumption}\textbf{[Initial value $X_0$]} Let $p\in[2,\infty)$.
-We assume that $X_0\in L^p(\Omega, \mathcal{D}((A)^{\beta/2}))$, $0< \beta\leq 2$. \end{assumption} As in the current literature for deterministic Rosenbrock-type methods, \cite{Ostermann3,Ostermann1}, deterministic exponential Rosemnbrock-type method \cite{Ostermann2,Antjd3} and stochastic exponential Rosenbrock-type methods \cite{Antjd1}, we make the following assumption on the nonlinear drift term. \begin{assumption}\textbf{[Nonlinear term $F$]} We assume the nonlinear map $F: H\longrightarrow H$ to be Fr\'{e}chet differentiable with bounded derivative, i.e. there exists a constant $b>0$ such that
+As in the current literature for deterministic Rosenbrock-type methods \cite{Ostermann3,Ostermann1}, deterministic exponential Rosemnbrock-type method \cite{Ostermann2,Antjd3} and stochastic exponential Rosenbrock-type methods \cite{Antjd1}, we make the following assumption on the nonlinear drift term. \begin{Assumption}\textbf{[Nonlinear term $F$]} The nonlinear map $F: H\longrightarrow H$ is Fr\'{e}chet differentiable with bounded derivative, i.e. there exists a constant $b>0$ such that

-Moreover, as in \cite[Page 6]{Lang} for deterministic Rosenbrock-type method, we assume that the resolvent set of $-A-F'(u)$ contains $]0, \infty[$ for all $u\in H$. \end{assumption}
+Moreover, as in \cite[Page 6]{Lang} for deterministic Rosenbrock-type method, we assume that the resolvent set of $-A-F'(u)$ contains $(0, \infty)$ for all $u\in H$. \end{Assumption}

-\begin{remark} Inequality \eqref{jac1} together with the mean value theorem show that there exists a constant $L>0$ such that
+\begin{remark} Inequality \eqref{jac1} together with the mean value theorem show that there exists a constant $C_F=C_F(b)\geq 0$ such that